STUDY

 Human Behavior

-“Behavior is anything an individual does which can be observed in some way.”
+“Behavior is anything an individual does that can be observed in some way.”

-Human behavior can be divided into the following three categories:
+Human behavior can be broadly categorized into three types:

 1. Physical Actions